Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 BUGS
 ====
-Bugs shall be reported at the GitHub page (<https://github.com/Kwpolska/pkgbuilder/issues>).
+Bugs should be reported at the GitHub page (<https://github.com/Kwpolska/pkgbuilder/issues>).
 You can also send mail to <kwpolska@kwpolska.tk>.